 So, back to the beginning.
 How much can you command as a screenwriter?
 The answer is, each project must be weighed individually in terms of the level of risk versus reward.
 As your career progresses, the credits may not be worth as much as the money.
 Or you may feel a credit in a genre that’s been difficult to break into is worth more than one in a genre you’re already established in.
 Never lose sight of your career as a whole.
 It will always be more important than any single project.
 Do favors for the people that will remember they owe you one, and wish the others good luck and move on.
 Look at each project as an opportunity for you to become a better writer, because you will.
 And that is also valuable.
 Don’t expect to be respected by anyone for what you contribute—just be thankful when you are.
 And like I said, accept that you will be taken advantage of.
 But it doesn’t matter.
 Because you are the strongest, most resilient member of the team—you’re the writer.

 Christine Conradt, a graduate of the University of Southern California’s School of Cinematic Arts, has been involved in production and development since 1996.
-She has earned writing and producing credits on more than 45 indie films and TV movies and just directed her first feature The Bride He Bought Online that premiered on Lifetime Network in July 2015.
+She has earned writing and producing credits on more than 65 indie films and TV movies and directed three features: The Bride He Bought Online, Killer Mom, and 12 Days of Giving.
 Her other movies also have aired on Lifetime, LMN, USA, and Fox.
 She also offers script consultation services.
 Check out her website and follow her on Twitter @CConradt.